loanBRNT/hpp_jointtrajcontrol/README.md

 - **move_cartesian.py** : Example of script to create an handle in the space and generate a configuration of the robot with the end-effector positioned at the handle.

-From these script (using interactive python `python3 -i **.py`) you can aslo acess function from **utils.py**.
+From these script (using interactive python `python3 -i **.py`) you can aslo acess functions from **utils.py**.
 Those functions allow you to rapidly test and debug your script without the need to use a separated node.
+(Your simulation or real robot launch need to running and using Joint Trajectory Controller from ros2_control)
-- **getRobotState()** connect to the robot and return its configuration
+- **getRobotState()** connect to the robot and return its configuration.
 - **sendingTraj(problesolver, pathID, derivative, ARM_ID)** send the path corresponding to the pathID to a ARM_ID robot with only position (derivative=0), position + speed (derivative=1), position + speed + acceleration (derivative=2)

 ### ROS2 Nodes